Protecting What Matters Most

 At The Law Office of Rebecca J. Carrillo, we provide legal counsel for individuals and couples in San Antonio seeking to protect their assets and financial futures through postnuptial agreements.
 Our experienced team of attorneys is dedicated to helping you navigate the complexities of postnuptial agreements, ensuring your interests are safeguarded.

 If you're considering a postnuptial agreement, contact us at The Law Office of Rebecca J. Carrillo.
-Call us now at (210) 405-6623 to schedule your consultation.
+Call us now at (210) 405-6623 to schedule your consultation with our postnuptial agreement attorney in San Antonio.

-A postnuptial agreement, often referred to simply as a "postnup," is a legal contract entered into by a married couple after their wedding day.
-This document outlines the division of assets and liabilities in the event of a divorce or separation.
-Unlike prenuptial agreements, which are signed before marriage, postnuptial agreements are established during the marriage.
+A postnuptial agreement, often referred to as a "postnup," is a legal contract entered into by a married couple after their wedding.
+This document outlines the division of assets and liabilities in the event of divorce or separation.
+Unlike prenuptial agreements, which are signed before marriage, postnuptial agreements are created while the couple is already married.

 Key Elements of a Postnuptial Agreement

-• Property Division: Postnups can define how marital property, such as real estate, investments, and personal belongings, will be distributed during divorce or separation.
-This can help protect individual assets acquired before or during the marriage.
+• Property Division: Postnups define how marital property—including real estate, investments, and personal belongings—will be distributed during divorce or separation.
+This is key to protecting individual assets acquired before or during marriage.

-• Debt Allocation: These agreements can outline how debts acquired during the marriage, such as mortgages, loans, or credit card debt, will be divided between spouses.
+• Debt Allocation: Agreements outline how debts incurred during the marriage, such as mortgages, loans, or credit card balances, will be divided.

-• Spousal Support: Postnuptial agreements can establish terms for spousal support (alimony) in the event of divorce, including duration and amount.
+• Spousal Support: Postnuptial agreements can establish terms for spousal support (alimony), detailing duration and amount in case of divorce.

-• Business Interests: For couples who own businesses or have significant business interests, postnups can specify how these assets will be handled in the event of divorce, ensuring business continuity.
+• Business Interests: For couples who own businesses, postnups can specify how interests are handled, ensuring business continuity.

-• Inheritance and Estate Planning: Couples can use postnuptial agreements to protect inherited assets and clarify their distribution upon death.
+• Inheritance & Estate Planning: Postnuptial agreements protect inherited assets and clarify their distribution upon death.

-• Financial Responsibilities: Postnuptial agreements can outline each spouse's financial responsibilities during the marriage, including managing joint accounts, budgeting, and financial goals.
+• Financial Responsibilities: Agreements can outline each spouse’s day-to-day financial responsibilities, joint account management, budgeting, and financial goals.

-• Child Custody and Support: Postnuptial agreements cannot determine child custody arrangements or child support, but they can address financial support for children from previous marriages or relationships.
+• Child Custody and Support: While postnuptial agreements cannot determine child custody or child support, they can address financial support for children from prior marriages or relationships.

 Advantages of Drafting a Postnuptial Agreement